COSC3020/dynamic-euler-22dcolli-1/README.md

 ### Answer:

-The worst-case complexity for this algorithm would be $/Theta(n)$, I believe this to be the case because the algorithm will iterate for whatever the specified $n$ is, and all the work done on each iteration is done in constant time, meaning that the complexity is simply $n$ in any case, which means the worst case is $\Theta(n)$
+The worst-case complexity for this algorithm would be $\Theta(n)$, I believe this to be the case because the algorithm will iterate for whatever the specified $n$ is, and all the work done on each iteration is done in constant time, meaning that the complexity is simply $n$ in any case, which means the worst case is $\Theta(n)$